badlands-model/badlands/badlands/docs/cite.rst

 Ding X.: *Towards sequence stratigraphy 2.0: Dynamic topography, sea level change and sediment transfer from source to sink*, **PhD Thesis**, `20665`_, University of Sydney, 2019.

-Clinton-Gray C.: *The interplay of tectonics, eustasy and surface processes on the North slope of Alaska since the Jurassic*, **Honours Thesis**, University of Sydney, 2019.

 .. _`1534`: https://scholar.colorado.edu/honr_theses/1534